Quick and Easy Tart With Camembert, Leek, and Pancetta (Italian Bacon)

 One sunny day last summer, I was sitting in the garden having tea with my French friend.
 She is a magnificent cook, and when I mentioned the word "Camembert", she perked up immediately and launched into the details of how to cook this wonderful tart, using just four ingredients:

 I was intrigued, and had to try it the next day.

 Most of the French people I know (not very many, actually) are gourmets, so if you are a gourmet too, I think you'll love this quiche as much as I did when I tried it.
 Definitely one to repeat.

-I might try it with goats milk cheese next time, just to experiment, although, when you've achieved perfection, I suppose it's a bit daft not to stick with what you know will work.
+I might try it with goat-milk cheese next time, just to experiment, although, when you've achieved perfection, I suppose it's a bit daft not to stick with what you know will work.
 But that's just me, an adventurous cook.

 You can rate this Camembert Leek and Pancetta Tart here

-- 3/4 - 1 Camembert, (depending how strong you want it).
+- 3/4 to 1 Camembert, (depending how strong you want it).
 It should be refrigerated before use

-- 2 - 3 leeks, Including dark green parts
+- 2 to 3 leeks, including dark green parts

-- 4 oz pancetta (or thinly sliced bacon)
+- 4 ounces pancetta (or thinly sliced bacon)